Mid-Continent Railway Museum: History

-The rail line used by the Mid-Continent Railway Museum is a spur off of the original Chicago and North Western Railway mainline.
+The rail line used by the Mid-Continent Railway Museum is a spur off the original Chicago and North Western Railway mainline.
 With the development of the Illinois Iron mine in early 1903, the C&NW sent a team of engineers on July 8, 1903, to survey a route to the iron fields.
 By August 12, C&NW president Marvin Hughitt had arrived in North Freedom in person to announce that a branchline would be built.
 A second major mine, the Iroquois Mine (also called the Sauk Mine), was established in October not far from the new rail line.
 By December 1903, the 3 mi branchline was completed at a cost of $40,533.

 To support the increasing number of miners in the area, a new town called La Rue was platted, named after William G. La Rue.
 William La Rue was an area mining pioneer who demonstrated that the latest technological advancements in diamond drill technology could make iron mining in the area economically feasible.
 The town was surveyed and registered in January 1903, but it was soon realized that its location in the southwest corner of the intersection of present-day Highway W and Diamond Hill Road would prove to be too far from where the mines were developing.
 By November 1903, the development of the town shifted nearer to the Illinois Mine, 0.5 mi to the south at the present day location of La Rue.
 At the height of iron mining production, the population of La Rue likely did not exceed 50 people, but the town did include a hotel, lumberyard, church, general store, and two saloons to supply and entertain the several hundred miners living nearby.
 Another townsite named Oliver was platted just east of La Rue, slightly closer to the Oliver Mining Company-owned Iroquois Mine, but no construction ever occurred.